dimanikulin/dimanikulin/incubator/WhereToPublish1.md

 TL;DR

 # Content
-Here I will describe the expereince working with for sites/platforms The main question here is *Why do you publish content?*
+Here I will describe the expereince working with sites/platforms where I publish content The main question here is *Why do you publish content?*
 It will help you to choose the right platform to publish.